 Knowing how to read body language is an essential quality that makes for a stellar EM.
-There’s no class for it and it takes years of observation to acquire.
+There’s no class for it and it takes years of observation to master.
 What does body language have to do with managing an estate?
 Believe me – a lot.
 For starters – learn to read your staff’s body language.
 For example, the housekeeper isn’t going to be forthcoming and divulge something’s that’s bothering her, so you’ll have to notice that she’s not her normal self.
 Indeed, you’ll have to also be conscious of behavior characteristics of the principals and the family.
-And yes, you’ll need to almost be a mind reader with intuitiveness and sharpness that will need to be developed.
+And yes, you’ll need to almost be a mind reader and your intuitiveness and sharpness will need to be developed.

 THERE’S NO SUCH THING AS TMI

 Since knowledge is power, be Wikipedia.
 Make it a point to be in the know about everything with regards to your principal’s lifestyle, their families, their guests and ultimately your staff.
 If you don’t know something, quickly check and provide the answer, filing it away for future reference and have the mental quotient to also know why you’ve been asked.

 The code word today is IT marksmanship.
 So you better become a Ninja nerd because you don’t want to be labeled a dinosaur.
 Quickly familiarize yourself with Apple devices and Smart in-Home technologies like Crestron, Savant, Lutron and security system operations.
 All have different user interfaces, but the op platforms stay pretty much the same – most are operated remotely through iPad and cell phones and a quick tutorial is easy to find on YouTube.

 Familiarize yourself with HRIS (HR Systems) for employee info tracking and it’s always great to be an accounting and Excel Jedi to keep track and accountability of project budgets and household expenses.